Masofaniten

-Masofaniten, also known by its developmental code name EPI-7386, is an N-terminal domain antiandrogen, or antagonist of the N-terminal domain (NTD) of the androgen receptor (AR), which is under development for the treatment of prostate cancer.
+Masofaniten, also known by its developmental code name EPI-7386, is an N-terminal domain antiandrogen, or antagonist of the N-terminal domain (NTD) of the androgen receptor (AR), which was under development for the treatment of prostate cancer.
+The development of masofaniten has been discontinuted.

+Development history

 The compound was developed as a successor of previous drugs in the EPI series such as EPI-001, ralaniten (EPI-002), and ralaniten acetate (EPI-506).
-Masofaniten shows 20-fold higher antiandrogenic potency than ralaniten in vitro (IC_{50} = 535 nM vs. 9,580 nM, respectively), as well as greater stability in human hepatocytes.
-It was planned to enter phase I clinical trials in 2020.
+Masofaniten showed a 20-fold improved potency than ralaniten in vitro (IC_{50} = 535 nM vs. 9,580 nM, respectively), as well as greater stability in human hepatocytes.

+It entered phase I clinical trials in 2020.
 Preliminary results of a phase I/II clinical trial were published in 2023.
-The development of masofaniten was discontinued in 2024 following disappointing clinical trial results.
+A combination of masofaniten and enzalutamide (ClinicalTrials.gov Identifier: NCT06312670) was tested in clinical trials for treatment-naïve metastatic hormone-sensitive prostate cancer and showed efficacy with an acceptable safety profile suggesting that further investigation was warranted.